How and where your eligible child gets care depends on:

 Both Parents are Service Members

-A child can only have one sponsor.
-When both of the divorced parents are service members, you must decide together which parent should be the sponsor of the child’s benefits.
-If an agreement cannot be reached, visit an ID card office for additional guidance on how to resolve the issue.
+Your child can only have one sponsor.
+When both parents are service members, you must decide together which will be the sponsor of your child’s benefits.
+If you can’t agree, visit an ID card office for help with how to decide.
 The ID card office can also update your child’s records.

 Shared Custody in Different TRICARE Regions

-If custody of your child is shared, and you and your former spouse live in different TRICARE regions, you should decide carefully which health plan option your child(ren) should use based on the amount of time they stay with each parent.
+If you share custody of your child and your former spouse lives in a different TRICARE region, you should decide carefully which health plan your child will use.